 3. Inadequate Data - outdated fire hazard analysis model/data unsuitable for project level planning

 The DPEIR also fails to properly address the impacts the Program may have on carbon emissions and the loss of carbon sequestration by the clearance of native habitats.

 We have been involved in this process since 2005, longer than most.
+Here is our first comment letter on the Program.
 The current review process began in January, 2013.
 Interestingly, when we received notification about the new plan, we were moving away from environmental activism and beginning to focus more on natural history education.
 This misguided approach to fire protection (i.e. clearance of habitat) pulled us back into the fray.

 The original comment period on the proposal ended February 25, 2013.
 We submitted a detailed letter along with a petition with 3,080 signatures (and citizen comments) that called on the Board of Forestry to retract its proposed habitat clearance program and to instead to work with the California Natural Resources Agency and the Senate Committee on Natural Resources and Water to create a Comprehensive Fire Protection Program that:

 - focuses on actual assets at risk rather than habitat clearance - preserves the rights of citizens to object to destructive projects - incorporates the most current science - understands the difference between forests and other ecosystem